Children

 • Whether they can go abroad, either on holiday or to live permanently

-The person who gives birth to the child automatically get Parental Responsibility, even if it is a surrogate who gives birth to the child.
+The person who gives birth to the child automatically gets parental responsibility, even if it is a surrogate who gives birth to the child.

 • Fathers who were married to the birth mother at the time of birth